suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 4. Image Loading: suit-load is a SUIT_Command_Sequence to execute in order to prepare a payload for execution.
 Typical actions include copying an image from permanent storage into RAM, optionally including actions such as decryption or decompression. suit-load is OPTIONAL to implement.

-5. Invoke or Boot: suit-invoke is a SUIT_Command_Sequence to execute in order to invoke an image. suit-invoke typically contains a single instruction: the "invoke" directive, but may also contain an image condition. suit-invoke is OPTIONAL to implement.
+5. Invoke or Boot: suit-invoke is a SUIT_Command_Sequence to execute in order to invoke an image. suit-invoke typically contains a single instruction: the "invoke" directive, but may also contain an image condition. suit-invoke is OPTIONAL to implement because it not needed for restart-based invocation.

 Goals 1,2,3 form the Update Procedure.
 Goals 3,4,5 form the Invocation Procedure.